 Review your run training

-It’s very easy as race day approaches to get caught up in the detail of finalizing your general race day organization and travel arrangements, which can leave you feeling increasingly nervous.
+It’s very easy as race day approaches to get caught up in the detail of finalising your general race day organisation and travel arrangements, which can leave you feeling increasingly nervous.
 Although these tasks are necessary, make sure that you take a little time out to review what you’ve achieved and how you intend to put all your training to good use.
 By reviewing your progress, you will gain confidence – and a confident runner is a less nervous runner.

 Stick to your running routine